Cape Verdean Creole: Status

-That woman with whom I met yesterday was worried because she forgot her children at school, and when she went to seek them she didn't see them.
-Someone reminded her that her children were needing some material for a research, and so she found them at the library searching what they needed.
-To thank to everyone who helped her, she started speaking, telling how she was glad from the bottom of her heart.
+That woman with whom I met yesterday was worried because she forgot her children at school, and when she went to look for them she didn't see them.
+Someone reminded her that her children were needing some material for a project, and so she found them at the library looking for what they needed.
+To thank everyone who helped her, she started speaking, saying how she was glad from the bottom of her heart.

 In this text, several cases of decreolization / Portuguese intromission can be noted: